Pinafore/nlp-hw/adversarial/README.md

 You can see a previous competition we ran here: https://sites.google.com/view/qanta/past-events/dec-15-2018?authuser=0

-You are however free to download any QA systems you'd like or to use them on the web.
+You are however free to download/use any QA systems you'd like or to use them on the web.
 Some ideas include:
 * https://you.com/
 * https://www.bing.com/new
 * https://chat.openai.com/